Is Architecture a Good Career?

 Travelling will give you inspiration.

-You can take from different architectural styles you see abroad and let it influence your work back home.
+You can take from different architectural styles you see abroad and let them influence your work back home.

 Is Architecture a Good Career?
 PRO #6: You Meet Cool People